SPARC-FAIR-Codeathon/sparc-spy/README.md

 The SPARC Portal offers a user-friendly interface to access and share resources from the SPARC community.
 It features well-curated, high-impact data, SPARC projects, and computational simulations, all available under the “[Find Data](https://sparc.science/data?type=dataset)” section.
 ## The problem
-There is no single visualisation tool o<sup>2</sup>S<sup>2</sup>PARC that can produce VTK visualisations from data scaffolds.

-This limits the FAIRness of published data to researchers by:
-   - Creating a barrier to access results of published research (limits findability & accessibility).
-   - Requiring a specific platform (e.g. Windows) in order to run (limits accessibility & interoperability).
-   -
-   -
+In the current landscape of data science and research, visualizing data is crucial for analysis, interpretation, and communication.
+However, existing tools for reconstructing visualizations from datasets are limited in their accessibility and interoperability.
+The primary tool available is restricted to the Windows operating system, creating significant barriers for users on other platforms such as macOS and Linux.
+This limitation hinders the application of the FAIR principles (Findable, Accessible, Interoperable, and Reusable) to data visualization:

+### Limited Accessibility:
+- Researchers and data scientists using non-Windows operating systems are unable to access the existing tool, leading to inefficiencies and potential data silos.
+### Poor Interoperability:
+- The existing tool may not support integration with other widely-used data analysis tools or workflows, making it difficult to share and collaborate on visualizations across different platforms and software environments.
+### Challenges in Reusability:
+- Without a standardized approach to creating and sharing visualizations, researchers may struggle to replicate or adapt visualizations for different datasets or research contexts.

 ## Our solution: spark-imp
-We have developed a python module called the SPARC Python Imager (sparc-imp) that enhancess the FAIRness of SPARC data by:
+We have developed a cross-platform Python visualisation tool called the SPARC Python Imager (sparc-imp) to run within o<sup>2</sup>S<sup>2</sup>PARC that can produce VTK visualisations from data scaffolds.
+This Python module enhancess the FAIRness of SPARC data by:
 - **F**indability
   - Enhanced Metadata: The tool can extract and attach metadata to visualizations, making it easier to locate specific datasets and their visual representations.
   - Searchability: By tagging visualizations with relevant keywords and descriptions, users can quickly find the visual data they need.